artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 2. If you are able to successfully run audio_io.py, say your command (using voice!) and see if text appears in the Terminal.
 To end the session, simply say any sentence containing one of the following keywords: "exit", "quit", "bye" or "goodbye".

+To receive extra credit for this portion, please come into office hours and show off your project to us!